-Give yourself a special relationship with a location by assoaating it with a specific activity.
+Give yourself a special relationship with a location by associating it with a specific activity.
 For example, you could decide that whenever you are in Germany, you are a runner who gets up at dawn to jog around the city.

-If your outward appearance has always provided you with the privilege of passing as a "normal" human being, paint or dye your skin, or shave off your hair and eyebrows, or starting frank conversations with strangers, climbing the ladders of water towerr-nothing can multiply your capabilities like confronting the limitations you have set for yourself.
+If your outward appearance has always provided you with the privilege of passing as a "normal" human being, paint or dye your skin, or shave off your hair and eyebrows, or

-A Few Behavioral Cut-Upsfir Would-Be Beginners
+A Few Behavioral Cut-Ups for Would-Be Beginners

-Behavioral ^{Cut-ups} 87 You can get in touch with and establish power over your fears by means of a variety of rituals: try being naked with your friends and then with less familiar acquaintances, being intlmate with people of the sex opposite the one you are used to touching, taking blindfo ded tours of familiar and unfamiliar environments.
+Behavioral Cut-ups 87 You can get in touch with and establish power over your fears by means of a variety of rituals: try being naked with your friends and then with less familiar acquaintances, being intimate with people of the sex opposite the one you are used to touching, taking blindfolded tours of familiar and unfamiliar environments, starting frank conversations with strangers, climbing the ladders of water towers-nothing can multiply your capabilities like confronting the limitations you have set for yourself.